openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 - Top-level statements (see :ref:`Top-Level Statements`);
 - Top-level ``main`` function (see below).

-Thus, a separate module may have:
+Thus, a separate module can have:

-- Only a top-level ``main`` function (that is the entry point);
+- Sole top-level ``main`` function (that is the entry point);
-- Only top-level statements (the first statement in the top-level statements is the entry point);
+- Sole top-level statements (the first statement in the top-level statements is the entry point);
 - Both top-level statements and ``main`` function (same as above, plus ``main`` is called after the top-level statements execution is completed).